 The Publishing Excellence Programme provides office-based work and training within publishing and media.
 Arkbound is one of a handful of organisations across the UK that offers this Programme.
 With a focus on practical proofreading and editing, together with the practicalities of operating a publisher and successfully promoting titles, the Programme is unique in its ability to provide a proven track record that will assist with future employment.
-Upon conclusion of the Programme, each candidate shall be provided with a reference that reflects upon their work, together with an in-depth report and embossed certificate.
+Upon conclusion of the Programme, each candidate shall be provided with a reference that reflects upon their work, together with an embossed certificate.
 They will have a stronger understanding of the publishing and media industry, together with new skills that fit with their chosen area.

 |8-week programme||12-week programme|

 |The basics of proofreading||The basics of proofreading|

 |Book editing OR magazine editing||Book editing|

 |Digital publishing and blogs||Book publishing process|

 |Creative writing tasks||Book promotion|

 |Working in the industry||Working in the industry|